 There are a variety of reasons for selling a fixer-upper.
 Maybe you inherited an old family home, or you acquired a project you no longer have the time or energy for, or for some reason, you have to leave a home you expected to have more time with.

 If you own such a home, you are the proud owner of a fixer-upper.

-Don’t get worried, not every home is perfect, and every real estate market there is buyers looking for a good deal.
-Often buyers see fixer upper homes as advantageous because they are getting a good deal and they have the freedom to put their own touch on the house.
+Don’t get worried, not every home is perfect, and in every real estate market, there is buyers looking for a good deal.
+Often buyers see fixer-upper homes as advantageous because they are getting a good deal and they have the freedom to put their own touch on the house.

 Although the home requires some repairs and restoring, that doesn’t mean it’s all about the problems.
 Every house has attractive features that buyers will find want.
 Focus on the positive points of your home, like its history or solid structure.